 With the exception of the residence halls, all campus buildings are locked by 11:00 p.m.
 Monday - Thursday and 5:00 p.m. on Friday.
 (The residence halls are locked 24 hours a day, seven days a week.)
-Head Residents are on-call seven days a week.
-Head Residents make rounds of the campus, checks to see that all buildings are locked, and notes in a journal any unusual or out-of-the- ordinary activities or individuals on campus.
+A campus security worker comes on duty at 5:30 pm Sunday thru Thursday and 7:00 pm Friday and Saturday.
+Security staff makes rounds of the campus, checks to see that all buildings are locked, and notes in a journal any unusual or out-of-the- ordinary activities or individuals on campus.
 If assistance is required, this person contacts the local law enforcement authorities.